madilkhan002/RESTFul-API-Mongooes/README.md

 * Configuration
 * Make sure you have MongoDB installed and running locally.
 * Update the MongoDB connection URI in index.js file to match your MongoDB configuration.

 * Usage

-* Start the server: npm start
+* Start the server: node index.js
 * The API will be accessible at http://localhost:8000

 * API Endpoints

 * POST /student: Create a new student.
 The request body should contain the student's information.
 * GET /student: Get all students.
 * GET /student/:email: Get a specific student by their email address.